helloseraphina/helloseraphina.github.io/index.md

 Hello!
 I'm Seraphina Fong (邝美玉), a PhD student in Information Engineering and Computer Science at the University of Trento, Italy and within the [SpeechTek Lab](https://speechtek.fbk.eu/) at Fondazione Bruno Kessler (FBK).

 Broadly speaking, my research is focused on multilingual and multimodal automatic speech recognition.
-I am supervised by Dr. [Alessio Brutti](https://scholar.google.com/citations?user=dS643iQAAAAJ&hl=en).
+I am supervised by Dr. [Alessio Brutti](https://scholar.google.com/citations?user=dS643iQAAAAJ&hl=en) and [Marco Matassoni](https://scholar.google.it/citations?user=-3HUNjEAAAAJ&hl=en).

 - [About me](about)
 - [Highlights](highlights)